ICTASL/capacity-building/students/career_guidance/career_paths/24-Data_Engineer.md

 * **Data Governance and Data Management Strategy (Enterprise Wide):**  Developing and implementing enterprise-wide data governance frameworks, data management policies, data quality standards, and data security strategies to ensure data is a trusted and reliable asset for the organization.
 * **Innovation and Data Technology Adoption Leadership (Organization Wide):** Evaluating and recommending new data technologies, data processing frameworks, data storage solutions, and data architecture approaches to improve the organization's data capabilities, enhance data insights, and drive innovation in data utilization across the company.
 * **Data Engineering Budget and Resource Strategy (Data Infrastructure and Teams):**  Developing and managing budgets for data infrastructure, data engineering tools, data services, and data engineering teams, optimizing resource allocation for data projects, and making strategic decisions about data technology investments to maximize data engineering effectiveness, business impact, and ROI for data initiatives.

+## GPT Prompts
+1. "Describe the role and responsibilities of a Data Engineer, focusing on designing, building, and optimizing data pipelines and architectures."
+2. "Develop a roadmap for aspiring Data Engineers, including key certifications (e.g., AWS Certified Data Analytics, Microsoft Azure Data Engineer) and essential skills like SQL, Python, and ETL processes."
+3. "Create a guide for building a strong portfolio as a Data Engineer, showcasing projects such as building data pipelines, creating ETL workflows, and handling big data systems."
+4. "Compare different big data technologies like Apache Spark, Hadoop, and Snowflake, highlighting their use cases and advantages for data engineering."
+5. "Analyze the typical career progression for Data Engineers, exploring roles like Junior Data Engineer, Senior Data Engineer, Data Architect, and Data Engineering Manager."
+6. "Write an article titled 'Essential Tools for Data Engineers: From Airflow and Kafka to BigQuery and Redshift.'"
+7. "Explore potential specializations for Data Engineers, such as big data processing, real-time analytics, or cloud-based data engineering."
+8. "Draft a blog post on best practices for data pipeline design, focusing on scalability, efficiency, and reliability."
+9. "Discuss how Data Engineers can transition into roles like Data Scientist, Machine Learning Engineer, or Solutions Architect, emphasizing transferable skills."
+10. "Create a tutorial for a beginner-friendly project, such as building a data pipeline to process and visualize data using Python and PostgreSQL."

+## Future Reading Links
+1. [Apache Spark Documentation](https://spark.apache.org/docs/latest/): Comprehensive guides for big data processing with Spark.
+2. [AWS Data Analytics Training](https://aws.amazon.com/training/analytics/): Tutorials and certifications for handling data on AWS.
+3. [Microsoft Azure Data Engineering](https://learn.microsoft.com/en-us/certifications/azure-data-engineer/): A certification path for Azure-based data engineering.
+4. [Google Cloud BigQuery](https://cloud.google.com/bigquery/docs): Resources for handling large-scale datasets using Google Cloud.
+5. [Kaggle - Datasets and Competitions](https://www.kaggle.com/): Practice data engineering skills with real-world datasets.
+6. [Hadoop Documentation](https://hadoop.apache.org/docs/): Learn the fundamentals of big data processing with Hadoop.
+7. [Databricks](https://www.databricks.com/): Tutorials on collaborative big data and AI workflows.
+8. [Airflow Documentation](https://airflow.apache.org/docs/): Learn about orchestrating and automating workflows with Apache Airflow.
+9. [Udemy - Data Engineering Courses](https://www.udemy.com/topic/data-engineering/): Paid courses covering diverse data engineering concepts.
+10. [LinkedIn Learning - Data Engineering](https://www.linkedin.com/learning/): Training resources on data engineering best practices and tools.